dmbarbour/wikilon/docs/ABCRT.md

 ### Memory Management

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
 This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
 Linearity allows me to implement many functions (or their common cases) without allocation.

-*Thoughts:* I've frequently contemplated a bump-pointer nursery.
-This is feasible, perhaps, though it might require rewriting data plumbing operations to allocate within the nursery (lest `l` and `r` and the like produce references from the old space to the new space).
-This would probably complicate code a fair bit... so I'll hold off for now.
-Without a bump-pointer nursery, I cannot guarantee stack-like locality for 'new' values.

-For the moment, I use a conventional size-segregated free-list and quick-fit mechanisms.
-With this, fragmentation is a problem, especially in a multi-threaded scenario.
-Use of `wikrt_move()` is a fragmentation hazard because it results in data being free'd in a separate thread from the one where it was allocated.
-When that memory is then reused, local fragmentation worsens.
-I'll accept high fragmentation so I can move forward with implementation.

-Latent destruction of large values is a related, viable feature that could improve cx_destroy performance for large contexts values.
-OTOH, it limits an easy means to track substructural properties.
-So I'll probably leave this feature out for now.

-At the moment, copy on large stacks and lists and such will tend to use slab-allocations for a large 'spine' value, but we will 'free' the same slab one element at a time.
-I'm not sure what effect this will have on fragmentation - it might help or hurt.
+Bump-pointer allocators, together with two-space collectors, would also serve me very well.
+Parallelism would be 'heavy' in the sense that it copies computation data, but could also be 'lightweight' in the sense that it only triggers upon compacting GC - i.e. when data is to be copied regardless.
+Two-space compacting could drive both stowage and quotas, and the extra space would be convenient for stowage without runtime allocations (assuming stowage is no more expensive than a local representation).
+Stowage would serve as the implicit 'old space' where we no longer copy-collect data.

+A potential difficulty with a moving collector is that I must represent active computation state within the memory region and deal with any changes in pointers after each allocation.
+I might achieve this by modeling a small set of active registers or similar... i.e. our active computation stack, as necessary.
+It would also serve as a scratch space as needed.

 ## Representations